Skip to main content

 myenergi Zappi GLO — Best for Solar

-Eco+ mode diverts surplus solar energy to charge your car for free.
+Eco+ mode diverts surplus solar to the car at no grid cost.

 See the full lineup on our charger comparison page.